 In accordance with the deliverables identified by Ministry of Women and Gender Equality, Canada, and inclusion of our generations, the NCCABC is sharing poignant stories by:

-1) Introduce aboriginal women and girls to the services within their communities that focus on culturally appropriate responses to safety issues.
+1. Introducing Indigenous children, girls and women to the services within their communities that focus on culturally-appropriate responses to safety issues.

-3) Inspire participants with stories from aboriginal women who have shown resiliency and strength in building a violence-free life or exiting one.
+3. Inspiring readers with stories from Indigenous women who have shown resiliency and strength in building a violence-free life through their own personal safety strategies.

-All of this is highlighted in our highly regarded Aboriginal Women’s Right to Be Safe Guide.
-To view this resource guide click here: PDF
+All of this is highlighted in our highly regarded Women’s Right to Be Safe Guide.
+Click here to view this document (PDF).